blksail-edu/simple-web-control/README.md

 python sliders.py
 ```

+:information_source: **This will only work after you started the SITL simulator, or connected the real ROV**
-:information_source: Keep an eye on the terminal for the output of the script.
+Keep an eye on the terminal for the output of the script.
 Wait for the script to verify that the ROV has been armed

 ## On your laptop